National Council

 Submissions Coordinator

-The Submissions Coordinator administers the annual SCI Journal of Music Scores call for submissions.
+The Submissions Coordinator administers the annual call for submissions to the SCI Journal of Music Scores and the SCI CD Series.
 The Coordinator arranges and organizes adjudication of the entries by outside judges.

 SCI/ASCAP Commission Competition Coordinator